 Registration is now open!

 With the definitive programme, registration is open to attend the conference.
-There is a general fee of €30, with the option to a reduced fee of €15 for students, and a free fee to attend the online sessions.
+There is a general fee of €30, with the option of a reduced fee of €15 for students, and a free fee to attend the online sessions.

 To register for the conference, you must hand in this registration form and follow the instructions on it.